claudiosmweb/auto-reduce-stock-of-manual-orders-for-woocommerce/README.md

 ## Changelog ##

+### 1.0.2 - 2017/06/05 ###

+- Fixed order_stock_reduced flag for WooCommerce 3.0.7 to prevent duplicate reductions and enable stock increase when the order is cancelled after stock reduction.

 ### 1.0.1 - 2017/01/08 ###

 - Fixed how reduce order when using the order quick action buttons.